 Some data will be used to create scientific papers as a result of an intellectual step.
 Such papers will be stored in typical publication repositories which can also be subject to computations.
 It is important that e-Publications refer to the data collections that have been used to create the results.
 In RDA we already have quite a number of WGs and IGs that are working on optimizing the publication workflows and components, for example, focusing on the end-product of research work.
 Data Fabric IG looks at the data creation and consumption machinery as indicated by the diagram and wants to optimize methods.
 Of course a large number of WGs and IGs are dealing with various aspects of this Data Fabric, and success of the IG will require good communications with those groups (more in section 5).

 This diagram includes the possibility of course to define new collections from all stored data and re-purpose such collections in arbitrary ways.
-Collection building is often a complex, nonlinear step where methods of discovery are used.
+Collection building is often a complex, nonlinear step where methods of discovery are used and different types of digital entities (like research data, descriptions, pictures) are set into relation.

 In order to bring these two complementary views of data (indicated by the two diagrams above) together, the different processes can be categorized in a number of ways.
 Currently we very often see that for a specific data collections a separate management and access solution is being developed by researchers who are often unaware of other approaches and mechanisms.
 Processes can have typical management tasks and also include all kinds of scientific operations.
 This results in unique but roughly parallel connections between the different types of data that are generated and the analytic tools and environments that they are used in.
 With increasing experience from working with different disciplines, it is becoming increasingly clear that commonalities exist that are valid for data objects (collections) across disciplines and discipline-specific processes.
 Diagram 3 indicates that this can be highly efficient when those processes which are common to all kinds of data objects can be bundled together into a well-developed trunk to connect the roots of science in the data generators to the growing canopy of highly sophisticated data discipline specific data analytics.
 It is one of the tasks from RDA to reduce the diameter of the trunk.